maniaplanet/documentation/creation/maniascript/general/syntax-basics.md

 ```

-where [i]Instructions;[/i] can be either a one-line instruction or a curly-bracketed set of instructions.
+where `Instructions;` can be either a one-line instruction or a curly-bracketed set of instructions.

 ###Functions and main()
 Most Maniascripts are to complicated to fit in one set of instructions.
 That's why you can define functions.
 A function definition looks like that :